influxdata/influxdb-plugin-fluent/examples/README.md

 Docker includes multiple logging mechanisms to help you get information from running containers and services.

-We will use [Fluentd](https://docs.docker.com/config/containers/logging/fluentd/) logging driver with configured tag to `httpd.access`:
+We will use [Fluentd](https://docs.docker.com/config/containers/logging/fluentd/) logging driver with configured tag as `httpd.access`:

 ```bash
 docker run \